Line 1 Yonge–University: History

 Prior to September 2022, ATC was operating on 79 percent of Line 1, and the partial implementation of ATC had resulted in improvements.
-Trains travel between Vaughan Metropolitan Centre and Rosedale stations 3.5 minutes faster.
+Trains travelled between Vaughan Metropolitan Centre and Rosedale stations 3.5 minutes faster.
 Just prior to 2020, ATC allowed for an 8 percent increase in trains per hour, and the number of trains scheduled in southbound service in the morning peak at Bloor–Yonge station increased from 22 to 25.5 trains per hour.
 Signal violations decreased by approximately 50 percent from 2017 to 2020.